No Depression Spotlight article, HERE

 Tui (too-wee) is an internationally touring old-time duo made up of Jake Blount and Libby Weitnauer.
 They draw inspiration equally from rare archival recordings, the music of their peers, and extensive experiences with other genres of music; Blount spent years as a funk and metal guitarist, and Weitnauer has an M.A. in classical violin performances from NYU.
 Tui's diverse influences enable them to create music that is innovative and technically demanding, yet accessible and affecting as only old songs can be.
 They released their debut album, Pretty Little Mister, June 28, 2019.

 Fiddler and singer Libby Weitnauer has degrees in classical violin performance from DePaul University and New York University, but she finds her voice in the traditional music of Appalachia.
-She has performed in a wide array of venues and concert halls, including the Smithsonian after a summer of research and music-making under the supervision of GRAMMY-Award winner Dom Flemons.
+She has performed in a wide array of venues and concert halls from Broadway to presenting research at the Smithsonian National Museum of American History.